tom-bjorkholm/excel-list-transform/README_pypi.md

 ### Example configuration files

-When using the "example" sub-command to generate an example configuration file (say example.cfg) a text file describing the configuration and the syntax of the configuration file is also generated.
+When using the "cfg-example" sub-command to generate an example configuration file (say example.cfg) a text file describing the configuration and the syntax of the configuration file is also generated.
 If the example configuration file is named example.cfg, then the text file descriging the configuration is named example.txt.

 You can generate several example configuration files each with an accompanying text file descriping it.